Up for a hike? Got your hiking boots on? Looking for best Hiking Boots for women?

 Lowa Renegade has a seamless Gore-Tex waterproof membrane inside.
 It allows the moisture to escape and creates a barrier of water to enter.

 Only the Ahnu Montara – Women’s rated as high as the Rengades for water resistance.

-However they are one of the expensive boots, but with its all season support the money is totally worth it.
+However, as you already guessed, these are one of the expensive boots, but with its all season support, the money is totally worth it.

 Things I like:

 - Unique design features to stabilize you on and off the trail